How Much Do Preschool Teachers Make?

 According to May 2018 BLS salary figures, states paying the highest average wages included New York ($48,630), Connecticut ($43,350), the District of Columbia ($42,060), New Jersey ($40,880) and Hawaii ($39,560).
 The lowest-paid preschool teachers in the country made average salaries of $22,390-$28,940, and they worked in states that included North Dakota, Idaho, Iowa, Mississippi, Alabama, and North and South Carolina.

 California, New York, Florida, Illinois and Texas had high preschool teacher employment levels in May 2018.
 Average wages were $37,850 in California, $27,990 in Florida, $31,500 in Illinois and $34,960 in Texas.

 Salary by Credential

-The BLS reported that preschool teaching positions were expected to grow 17% from 2012-2022.
-A gradual increase in preschool-aged children was anticipated to temper the growth of jobs over the 10-year period.
+The BLS reported that preschool teaching positions were expected to grow 10% from 2016-2026.
+An increase in preschool-aged children was anticipated to contribute to this faster-than-average growth of jobs over the 10-year period.
 A bachelor's degree may lead to better job prospects, according to the BLS, and having certification can also be beneficial.